ivy-llc/ivy/docs/overview/contributing/the_basics.rst

 Ivy Experimental API
 --------------------

 We primarily invite contributors to work on the tasks listed as :ref:`Open Tasks`, as these are on our current roadmap.
 As a result of this, we prompt everyone interested in contributing to our Experimental API to do so under the `Ivy Experimental API Open Task`_.

-However, if you would like to extend Ivy's functionality with a new function, you are invited to open an issue using the *Missing Function Suggestion* template as described in :ref:`Creating an Issue on Ivy’s GitHub using a Template`.
+However, if you would like to extend Ivy's functionality with a new function, you are invited to open an issue using the *Missing Function Suggestion* template as described in `Creating an Issue on Ivy’s GitHub using a Template <https://unify.ai/docs/ivy/overview/contributing/open_tasks.html#creating-an-issue-on-ivy-s-github-using-a-template>`_.

-In this template form, you'll be asked to fill in the reason you think we should implement the suggested function.
-There are 3 main reasons we propose in the template:
+In this template form, you'll be asked to fill in the reason you think we should implement the suggested function, as well as the links to any native implementations of the suggested function.
-* 3+ of the native frameworks have this function
-* it's an NN-related function and should be as efficient as possible
-* it's needed for a complex/long frontend function implementation You will also be asked to fill in the links to any native implementations of the suggested function.
-This is to make the reviewing of your suggestion easier.

 We will review your issue as soon as possible and let you know if it's been accepted or not.
 In case we deem that the suggested function fits our roadmap, we will add it as a subtask to the `Ivy Experimental API Open Task`_.

 Managing Your Fork